2025 Indian Premier League: Schedule

 According to ESPNcricinfo, the dates of the tournament window for the three seasons between 2025 and 2027 were sent to franchises ahead of the 2025 auction.
 In November 2024, the tentative dates for the three seasons were announced, with the 2025 edition set to take place from 14 March to 25 May.
 In January 2025, it was announced that the 2025 season would commence on 21 March to allow for a two-week gap after the 2025 ICC Champions Trophy final scheduled to take place on 9 March.
 This led to a clash with the 2025 Pakistan Super League taking place from 11 April to 25 May 2025, which was moved from its typical February–March window for the same reason.

 The first two matches were confirmed by the BCCI on 13 February 2025, with the inaugural match being hosted at the Eden Gardens between the defending champions Kolkata Knight Riders and Royal Challengers Bengaluru on 22 March.
 The complete fixtures were announced on 16 February.
 It was announced that both Qualifier 1 and Eliminator would be played at the Rajiv Gandhi International Cricket Stadium on 20 and 21 May, and that Qualifier 2 and final would be played at the Eden Gardens on 23 and 25 May, with the venue to host its third IPL final after 2013 and 2015.

 Suspension and rescheduling

 On 9 May 2025, the remaining matches were suspended due to the 2025 India–Pakistan crisis.
 The revised schedule was announced on 12 May, with the remaining matches resumed on 17 May and were held across six venues.
 On 20 May the playoff fixtures were confirmed with Qualifier 1 and Eliminator played in Maharaja Yadavindra Singh International Cricket Stadium on 29 and 30 May, and Qualifier 2 and final played at Narendra Modi Stadium on 1 and 3 June, with the venue hosting its third final after 2022 and 2023.
-The final was played on 3 June, just a week before the 2025 ICC World Test Championship final scheduled for 11 June.
+The final was played on 3 June, just a week before the 2025 World Test Championship final scheduled for 11 June.